Developer Guides & Tutorials

 Creating the Home Controller

-1. Create a Controllers directory in the project’s root.
+1. Create a Controllers directory in the project root (if it doesn’t exist).

 2. Add the HomeController: